KevinChang0618/SupervisedLearning-The_Price_Forecast_for_NewYork_Airbnb/README.md

 ![image](https://user-images.githubusercontent.com/67025904/134413247-835d699f-7b78-42a9-a1b0-af3e477d5ec5.png)

 # Conclusion
-- After we compare RMSE during three models (Linear Regression with 164; Regression Tree with 207; KNN model with 212), we choose Linear Regression being our best model to predict price.
+- During the tests, we found Tree is the most easy model to interpret because we can see the tree plot and answer YES or NO to make the decision.
+After we compare RMSE during three models (Linear Regression with 164; Regression Tree with 207; KNN model with 212), we choose Linear Regression being our best model to predict price.

 # Resource
 Data is from Kaggle.